ThomsenDrake/Roo-Code/README.md

 MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.

+Roo Code automatically uses JSON function calls for tool execution when the underlying model supports them, falling back to XML tags otherwise.
+You can force the XML format by setting `roo-cline.toolUseFormat` to `xml`.
+See [issue #4047](https://github.com/RooCodeInc/Roo-Code/issues/4047) for background.

 ### Customization

 Make Roo Code work your way with: